 |U.S. passport*||U.S. Department of State||Visit travel.state.gov for more information, including full instructions, current fees and application.|

-|Visit uscis.gov for more information including full instructions, current fees, and application.|
+|U.S. Certificate of Citizenship||USCIS||Visit our adoptions page for more information, including full instructions, current fees, and application.|

 *All passport applicants must prove their U.S. citizenship and identity to receive a U.S. passport.
 A Certificate of Citizenship is generally sufficient to apply for and obtain a U.S. passport for an adopted child.
 If the adopted child has not received a Certificate of Citizenship, you must submit other proof of acquisition of citizenship, including a certified copy of the final adoption decree (and translation if not in English) and evidence the child met all the conditions in section 320 of the Immigration and Nationality Act (INA) while under the age of 18.

-Note: Some federal agencies may check immigration systems to verify citizenship status.
+Some federal agencies may check immigration systems to verify citizenship status.
 USCIS systems will not be updated with a child’s citizenship status unless the family obtains a Certificate of Citizenship.

 Lawful Permanent Residence or Citizenship Upon Being Admitted into the U.S.

-Qualifies as an “immediate relative” under INA 101(b)(1)(E), (F), or (G),
+- Qualify as an “immediate relative” under INA 101(b)(1)(E), (F), or (G);

-|The child will receive a Green Card (also known as a Permanent Resident Card or Form I-551) by mail.||Generally, an IR-4 or IH-4 child will acquire U.S. citizenship once the parent(s) complete the adoption in the United States.
+|The child will receive a Green Card by mail.||Generally, an IR-4 or IH-4 child will acquire U.S. citizenship once the parents complete the adoption in the United States.
 If the adopted child meets all the conditions of INA 320 before the child’s 18th birthday, the family can file Form N-600 with fee to obtain a Certification of Citizenship.|

-|If the child was admitted to reside permanently in the United States with an IR-3 or IH-3 visa||The child will receive a Certificate of Citizenship by mail if all INA 320 requirements are met.||USCIS began automatically issuing Certificates of Citizenship on Jan.
+|IR-3 or IH-3||The child will receive a Certificate of Citizenship by mail if the child meets all INA 320 requirements.||We began automatically issuing Certificates of Citizenship on Jan.
 1, 2004.
-If a child entered on an IR-3 visa before this date, they would not have been issued a Certificate of Citizenship automatically and should file Form N-600 with the fee to obtain a Certificate of Citizenship.|
+If a child entered the United States on an IR-3 visa before this date, we would not have automatically issued a Certificate of Citizenship to the child.
+The family should file Form N-600 with the fee to obtain a Certificate of Citizenship.|